This is a tutorial #3 in our QTP Training series.

 It should be noted that the ‘Documentation’ field gets auto-populated with the description pertaining to the operation performed on the item selected.

 So, that concludes the topic, ‘Adding a standard step to a test from the Keyword View’.
 We have discussed the various kinds of steps that can be added from the Keyword view and explored the adding of a Standard Step in detail.

-We'll have a couple of more articles on QTP keyword view.
+We'll have a couple of more articles on the QTP keyword view.
 In the coming articles, we will see how to add the other kinds of steps, adding conditional and loop statements and how the Keyword view can be used to modify/delete the test steps.

 We need your feedback to improve this QTP training article series.
 Let's make it more interactive.
-Add your questions in below comments.
+Add your questions in the below comments.
 Join our email newsletter as there are many more articles to come in this series.

 Believe us this will be the most comprehensive QTP training article series you've ever seen online!